OpenReplay Logo

 About this tool

-Phone and screen recordings are encoded at generous bitrates, so they typically shrink 50–90% with little visible change — enough to get a 200 MB clip under email attachment limits (~25 MB), into chat apps, or through an LMS upload cap.
+Phone and screen recordings are encoded at generous bitrates, so they typically shrink 50–90% with little visible change: enough to get a 200 MB clip under email attachment limits (~25 MB), into chat apps, or through an LMS upload cap.
+The same goes for a segment clipped from a YouTube video or any other screen capture.
 Everything runs locally on your device; if the result looks too soft, re-compress the original at a higher quality target rather than re-compressing the output.

 Frequently asked questions